 Kong is definitely king.

 It doesn’t matter if you haven’t watched the previous versions (1933, 1976 and 2005) of King Kong because Kong: Skull Island is not a remake.
-But if you really want to no one is stopping you.
-And while you’re at it, make sure you watch Gareth Edwards’ Godzilla (2014) because the monster movies that we know and love are heading towards a different direction.
+But if you want to, no one is stopping you.
+And while you’re at it, make sure you watch Gareth Edwards’ Godzilla (2014) because the monster movies we know and love are heading in a different direction.

 Kong: Skull Island